Armour/CMPT300/README.md

 4. You can run command "make clean" to remove all intermediate files.

 ## Robustness
-* Check main function arguments number.
+* Check the number of main function arguments.
-* Check whether input file exist.
+* Check whether the input file exist or not.
-* Check whether the tweet which after removed extra characters is multiple of 6.
+* Check whether the tweet is multiple of 6 after removeing extra characters.
-* Dynamic manage memory and also free all when program finished.
+* Dynamic manage memory and guarantee to free all when program finished.